 The government and business response to the COVID-19 pandemic has resulted in economic catastrophe for millions of Texans.
+Economic hardship arising from the spread of COVID-19 have impacted millions of Texans.
 Many have lost their jobs or faced significant financial harm.
 That affects people in many ways, including child support.

 If you receive child support, getting that check each month is that much more important right now.
-If you pay it, it may suddenly become difficult or impossible to pay it.
+If you are the parent that pays child support, making ends meet and continuing to fulfill your support may become difficult or impossible.
 What to do?

-Texas courts set a specific amount of monthly child support, which is designed to last until the children ‘age out’ by turning 18 and graduating from high school.
+The Texas Family Code provides a specific child support calculations which is called “guideline child support” and the presumption is that support will be paid until the children ‘age out’ by turning 18 and graduating from high school.
 In many cases, this monthly amount never changes.
 However, our courts do allow modifications of the amount paid.

-Generally, you are entitled to have the amount of child support recalculated every three years.
-You don’t need a reason to do that, it is just something you can request the Attorney General or the court do for you.
+Generally, you are entitled to review the amount of child support every three years.
+You don’t need a specific reason to do that, but rather it provides for the opportunity to adjust the support on a consistent basis.

 If there has been a ‘material and substantial change’ in circumstances, then a court can make a change to child support at any time.
 What does ‘material and substantial change’ mean in this context?

-Practically speaking, we haven’t found that it just means that a person paying child support lost their job.
-The courts expect people to search for and find new jobs.
-Most jobless people qualify for unemployment benefits, which is considered income.
+Practically speaking, that does not only mean that a person paying child support lost their job.
+The Courts expect parents to search for and find new jobs and exhaust all financial resources before modifying the amount of support they provide to their children.
+Additionally, many unemployed parents qualify for unemployment benefits, which is considered income

-If the unemployment or reduction in income is long term for the person paying it, then a court is likely to grant a reduction in child support.
-You will have to prove that, and a court will be concerned that the claimed income reduction is just an attempt to lower child support.
+If a period of unemployment or reduction in income is long term for the parent paying support, then a court may grant a reduction in child support.
+The obligor (paying parent) will have to prove the circumstances, and a court will examine whether the income reduction is an attempt to lower child support or a reality for this family.
 The loss of a job will be more believable in certain industries (restaurants and bars; travel industry, etc.).

 What if the person receiving child support has a reduction or elimination of income?